 Freiwillige Selbstkontrolle – Move Ahead

-avantgarde band from Munich that refused to have a drummer for the first ten years – due to aesthetic reasons (1983, Zickzack)
+Avantgarde band from Munich who, for aesthetic reasons, refused to have a drummer for the first ten years.
+(1983, Zickzack)

 Der Plan – Kennen Sie Köln?

-the electronic music group from Düsseldorf was among the first to release music on their own label (1987, Ata Tak)
+The Düsseldorf-based electronic music group was among the first to release music on their own label.
+(1987, Ata Tak)

 Deutsch Amerikanische Freundschaft – Goldenes Spielzeug

-minimalistic superstars from Düsseldorf, inspired by living in London (1981, Virgin)
+Minimalist superstars from Düsseldorf, inspired by life in London.
+(1981, Virgin)

 Sternhagel – King Kong

-the only original song on Xao Seffcheque’s spoof concept album Sehr gut kommt sehr gut (1981, Schallmauer)
+The only original song on Xao Seffcheque’s parody concept album Sehr gut kommt sehr gut.
+(1981, Schallmauer)

 Conrad Schnitzler – Das Tier

-the Beuys student and living sound cloud was a seminal figure in West-Berlin’s music scene of the Seventies (1981, Sky Records)
+The Joseph Beuys student and living sound cloud was a defining figure of the West-Berlin music scene of the Seventies.
+(1981, Sky Records)

 Holger Hiller – Herzmuskel